aleksandar-todorov/kbc-cloud-native-practical-case/README.md

 * https://www.themealdb.com/api.php

 They plan to combine these two APIs in one of their own.
 They have a brand new Cloud-Native platform, based on OpenShift that they want to leverage.

-## GitHub

-Create a free private [github account](https://github.com/) and setup [connection over SSH](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).
-[Fork this repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo) to start implementing the practical case.
-Add the instructor as a [collaborator](https://docs.github.com/en/organizations/managing-user-access-to-your-organizations-repositories/adding-outside-collaborators-to-repositories-in-your-organization) on your fork.

-## Labs

-Refer to detailed instructions in each subfolder.

-Try to get as far as possible, lab 5 can be considered as the minimal target.

-## Tips

-Use git to your advantage: branch, make frequent commits, push to github etc..

-Refer to the Spring Core course for any practical details regarding Spring.